 Well, most of us have a Facebook account where we check notifications and messages every day.
 It has become an integral part of our lives.
 We have the Facebook app installed on our smartphones so that we can use Facebook anywhere, anytime.

 And, I don’t want to spoil it, but I know that you will be surprised to know the things that Facebook can teach you about marketing automation.
 Some you might see them coming a mile away, and some of you will definitely be surprised.
 But, what I can guarantee is that all of you will benefit from this.

 Here are the things Facebook can teach you about marketing automation:

 This is probably one of the primary things Facebook can teach you about marketing automation.
 Perhaps one of the most important reasons why we all keep going back to Facebook is because of the content.
 We love the content, Facebook shows us.

-You know why?
+Do you know why?
 Because these are the pages we ourselves chose to subscribe to, these are the people that we chose ourselves to follow and these are the friends that we chose ourselves as well.
 It’s a reflection of our choices and that is why our newsfeed becomes an amalgamation of content that we like.

 This is a great example of what personalized content should be.
 On Facebook, we the consumers are choosing and personalizing our feed.
 So, as marketers, we should try to do the same when it comes to our leads and customers.